Plants in Hawaii

 Before arriving in the islands you will be required to fill out a Hawai‘i Agriculture Declaration Form, indicating whether or not you are bringing any plant products (even fresh fruit you brought for a snack) or animals into the state.
 You will also encounter agricultural inspections at Hawai‘i’s airports.
 Mahalo for cooperating with these inspections and restrictions, as they are an important part of the process to protect our precious environment.
 In this way, you can help us mālama ka ‘aina (respect/take care of the land)!

-Mahalo to Gayle Miyaguchi, Hawaiian Cultural Resource Advisor for the Ka’anapali Beach Hotel, for providing this guest blog on Hawaiian culture.
+Mahalo to the Hawaiian Cultural Staff at the Ka’anapali Beach Hotel for providing this guest blog on Hawaiian culture.
 The Ka’anapali Beach Hotel has long been known as “Hawaii’s most Hawaiian hotel” and is highly respected for its commitment to providing an authentic Hawaiian cultural experience for its guests.

 Want to learn more about native Hawaiian plants?
 Enjoy a tour of Maui Nui Botanical Gardens in Kahului, dedicated to preserving Maui’s native plants and cultural heritage.
 Docent-led guided tours are available on weekdays at 10 a.m. (by advance reservation only).
 You’ll learn about the natural history, conservation, and traditional uses of Hawaiian plants.
 Or wander the garden yourself with a brochure and audio wand designed for self-guided tours.
 General Admission: $10 (UPDATE: Due to COVID restrictions, these tours might be temporarily suspended or tour schedules might change.
 Please check directly with Maui Nui Botanical Gardens to determine the current status.)